 South Africa holds by far the largest number of rhinoceroses, so is the most heavily targeted country by poachers.
 Zimbabwe has also been subjected to high levels of poaching.

 From 1990 to 2007, South Africa lost an average of 13 rhinoceroses to poaching each year.
-Since 2008, the number of rhinoceroses poached rose rapidly, with a small in reduction in 2015 (see graphic above).
+From 2008 to 2014, the number of rhinoceroses poached rose rapidly, with a small in reduction in 2015 (see graphic above).

 Kruger National Park, the largest park in in South Africa, which has an open border with neighbouring Mozambique, is heavily impacted by rhino poaching.
 Authorities have arrested hundreds of poachers within the Park.
 For example, in February 2009, a poaching syndicate comprising three Chinese and eight South Africans and Mozambicans were charged with smuggling about 50 rhinoceros horns out of Kruger National Park.
 In 2011, 252 of the 448 rhinoceroses poached in South Africa were in Kruger, while in 2014, 672 of 1,215 rhinos were poached there and in 2015, 826 of 1,175.

 The rise in involvement of organised crime syndicates in rhinoceros poaching and illegal horn trade in South Africa can be traced back at least as far as the arrest of two brothers in Hluhluwe-iMfolozi Game Reserve in July 2007.